Spontaign/serverless-cms/amplify-vue-admin-module/README.md

 ___

-Once done, you will get the URL to the CloudFront Distribution.
-Note also that this is a Vue project so you can also run...
+Save the URL to the CloudFront Distribution but remember that this is a Vue project so you can also run...

 ```
 npm run serve
 ```

 ...to run the SPA locally.
-You can also modify the SPA to fit your needs and run **amplify publish** to move your changes to CloudFront.
+You can also modify the SPA to fit your needs, test it locally, and then and run **amplify publish** to move your changes to CloudFront for all admin users.

 > **Note!** It can take a few minutes (or longer) for the DNS mapping CloudFront to the S3 bucket to fully propogate so the CloudFront URL may not work right away.
 While you are waiting for this to resolve, you can run the SPA locally.